AnnieDoDo/WiFiGuard_Intelligent_Wireless_Network_Analysis/README.md

   Hostnames: _rdlink, Mishy, 6.5.0.D.6.5.C.6.1.9.6.1.6.C.8.1.0.0.0.0.0.0.0.0.0.0.0.0.0.8.E.F.ip6.arpa, _companion-link
 ```
 ## Challenge and Troubleshooting
-1. Operating System <br>
+1. Operating System <br><br>
-Initially, my laptop was running Windows 10.
+&nbsp;&nbsp;&nbsp;&nbsp;Initially, my laptop was running Windows 10.
 However, most monitor mode drivers are only supported on Linux-based operating systems.
 While I explored using WSL/WSL 2, they do not support enabling monitor mode.
-As a result, I decided to install Kali Linux to fully leverage monitor mode functionality.
+As a result, I decided to install Kali Linux to fully leverage monitor mode functionality. <br><br>
+2. Network Hardware <br><br>
+&nbsp;&nbsp;&nbsp;&nbsp;After decrypting the packets, I observed that expected protocols such as HTTPS, QUIC, and TCP are missing.
+Instead, the captured traffic primarily consists of protocols like STP, DHCP, DHCPv6, ICMPv6, IGPv2, MDNS, UDP, and XML.
+This suggests that the capture is limited to local network traffic rather than including broader internet communication. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;To investigate further, I switched to monitoring the host device directly instead of capturing Wi-Fi packets.
+This approach successfully captured the expected packets, including HTTPS and QUIC.
+However, the root cause of the limited packet capture remains unclear.
+I’ll need to explore other potential directions to fully understand the issue. <br><br>
+3. Exploring Unfamiliar Protocol Packets: Identifying Analytical Opportunities <br><br>
+&nbsp;&nbsp;&nbsp;&nbsp;Unfamiliar protocol packets hold untapped potential, but developing an analyzer for them is a challenging process.
+Deciding what data to extract and how to analyze it often feels like navigating a maze—testing ideas, hitting dead ends, and constantly reevaluating approaches.
+The struggle lies in understanding what each packet reveals and connecting it to meaningful insights about device roles, network topology, or anomalies.
+This iterative process, though torturous, is essential to uncover actionable information hidden in the data.

 1) Introduction to the problem: what's the objective and why it's important; (1-2 slides)